Last updated on July 3, 2024

 A jewel in an antique watch movement is there as a bearing.
 It provides a hard-wearing, low-friction pivot point for many of the moving parts in the movement.
 Generally, the higher the jewel count, the better the quality of the watch.
 At the budget end of the scale, there are 7-jewel watches, which have jewels in the balance and on the lever pallets.
 7-jewel watches are more prone to wear and tear than those with a higher jewel count.
 The gear train on an antique pocket watch operates under a lot of tension from the mainspring.
 As the watch runs, the gears turn at various speeds and the steel axle of the gear gradually wears away at the side of the hole that it rests in.
 This does not occur if jewelled bearings are used.

 The steel wheel pivots will eventually enlarge the hole in the brass plate just like a tiny file.
 The enlarged hole will tend to be oval in shape because the pivot is being pushed by spring tension in a fixed direction.
-Once the hole becomes oval, the arbor (axle) of the wheel begins to wander off vertical.
+Once the hole becomes oval, the arbor (axle) of the wheel begins to wander off vertically.
 This impairs the wheel’s ability to inter-mesh correctly with the other gears.
 The gear-train is no longer able to function correctly and the watch loses accuracy.
 In severe cases, the gear train will bind and the watch will stop.

 7-jewel movements are likely to require more frequent servicing and repair costs than those watches with higher jewel counts.
 Generally, it is best to focus on buying watches with 15 or more jewels.